-One of the primary reasons people avoid trying to get sober is because of their fear of the symptoms of withdrawal.
+One of the primary reasons people avoid getting sober is their fear of the symptoms of withdrawal.
 Whether you’ve become addicted to alcohol, heroin, cocaine, meth or prescription medications, you’ve probably experienced withdrawal before.
 Depending on the substance, withdrawal symptoms can be different, but there are many physical and psychological effects.

 The disease of addiction doesn’t want you to get well, so it will tell you that returning to alcohol or drugs is the easiest way to deal with these symptoms.
-The reality of the situation is that addiction detox programs help people overcome the symptoms of withdrawal with ease and comfort to begin building a foundation for recovery.
+The reality is that addiction detox programs help you overcome withdrawal symptoms safely to begin building a foundation for recovery.

 Why are Addiction Detox Programs Necessary?